-The major elements of fertilizer used in Boro rice cultivation in Bangladesh are nitrogen (N), phosphorus (P) and potassium (K) which play an important role in plants growth, photosynthesis, health and quality of the produce as stated by Ali et al., (2015).
+The major elements of fertilizer used in Boro rice cultivation in Bangladesh are nitrogen (N), phosphorus (P) and potassium (K) which play an important role in plants growth, photosynthesis, health and quality of the produce as stated by Ali et al. (2015).
 Nitrogen is of significance to rice crops because it improves on the vegetative growth and enhances the grain yield.
-Nonetheless, nitrogen fertilizers like the urea type are highly susceptible to loss through volatilization, leaching and runoff hence its low efficiency and contaminates the environment (Khatun et al., 2020).
+Nonetheless, nitrogen fertilizers like the urea type are highly susceptible to loss through volatilization, leaching and runoff hence its low efficiency contaminates the environment (Khatun et al., 2020).
 Phosphorus, for example plays an important role in root formation and energy transfer in plants while potassium works on water absorption and resistance to diseases.
 It is imperative that these macronutrients be applied in the correct proportions in order to obtain good yields and at the same time preserve the soil.
 However, fertilizers are extremely important for the production of Boro rice, many farmers in Bangladesh find it hard to apply the inputs properly.
-Some of the challenges include inadequate information on appropriate type and quantities of fertilizers to be applied, and time when such fertilizer application should be carried out (Lim et al., 2013).
+Some of the challenges include inadequate information on appropriate type of fertilizers,quantities of fertilizers to be applied, and time when such fertilizer application should be carried out (Lim et al., 2013).
 Some farmers continue using conventional techniques, while others use the information provided by local traders which could be misleading concerning the exact nutrients needed by the plants.
 This leads to the over application or under application of the nutrient salts that can be very detrimental to crop yield and the environment (Islam et al., 2018).

-As modern farming practices fertilizer application requires that farmers have adequate knowledge and practice which can be enriched by extension services (Qamar, 2005; Agholor et al., 2013).
+As modern farming practices require fertilizer application, it is required that farmers have adequate knowledge and practice, which can be enriched by extension services (Qamar, 2005; Agholor et al., 2013).
 In Bangladesh the Department of Agricultural Extension (DAE) has been assigned with the task of extending services to the farmers with emphasis on dissemination of new technology and enhancement of agricultural production.
-The DAE operates hand in hand with the research institutions including the BRRI and the Bangladesh Agricultural Research Institute (BARI) for delivering information regarding new developed auspicious crop varieties, use of appropriate amount of fertilizers and controlling over pest problems (Ahmed et al., 2013).
-Some of the current issues affecting agricultural extension services in Bangladesh include low human capital in terms of extension agents and their ability to dispense information and knowledge to divers areas including the Sunamganj District (Islam et al., 2018).
+The DAE operates hand in hand with the research institutions including the BRRI and the Bangladesh Agricultural Research Institute (BARI) for delivering information regarding new developed auspicious crop varieties, use of appropriate amount of fertilizers and controlling pest problems (Ahmed et al., 2013).
+Some of the current issues affecting agricultural extension services in Bangladesh include low human capital in terms of extension agents and their ability to dispense information and knowledge to diverse areas including the Sunamganj District (Islam et al., 2018).
 Some of the constraints that hinder the farmers in these areas from gaining access to extension services are: inadequate physical access, low literacy levels and inability to attend training sessions due to lack of means.
 Unfortunately, the datasets developed at universities and other research institutions and institutions are often different from those that farmers have.
-This gap may limit the application of optimal practices in the use of fertilizers and other mechanisms in agriculture to low impact extension services in increasing agricultural productivity and sustainability of crops.
+This gap may limit the application of optimal practices in the use of fertilizers and other mechanisms in agriculture to low-impact extension services in increasing agricultural productivity and sustainability of crops.

-There has been awareness of the need for enhancing the quality and availability of the agricultural extension service throughout the country and most especially for the small-scale farmers who are very vulnerable and encounter many problems in the process of adopting change.
-It has given rise to the creation of extension practices that include farmer field schools, the use of participatory techniques and information and communication technology (ICT) in the transmission of information to farmers (Islam et al., 2018).
-These approaches are designed to exacerbate farmers’ participation in the learning-teaching processes to equip them with necessary knowledge for decision making with regard to the uptake and application of fertilizer and other farming practices.
+There has been awareness of the need for enhancing the quality and availability of the agricultural extension services throughout the country and most especially for the small-scale farmers who are very vulnerable and encounter many problems in the process of adopting change.
+It has given rise to the creation of extension practices likefarmer field schools, participatory techniques and information and communication technology (ICT) in the transmission of information to farmers (Islam et al., 2018).
+These approaches are designed to exacerbate farmers’ participation in the learning-teaching processes and to equip them with necessary knowledge for decision making with regard to the uptake and application of fertilizers and also other farming practices.